AdobeDocs/analytics-platform.pt-BR/help/components/audiences/publish.md

 1. Interpretar a visualização de dados.

    A visualização do público-alvo é exibida no painel direito.
-Ele permite a análise avançada do público-alvo criado.
+Ele permite uma análise resumida do público-alvo criado.

    ![](assets/data-preview.png)